tkchafin/FGTpartitioner/README.md

 ```
 Where "|" represents the breakpoint.
 The algorithm first considers the k=1 interval, and places a breakpoint in the center between the flanking SNPs.
 This breakpoint also resolves the k=5 interval, thus solving the alignment to create two blocks (one breakpoint), which is the most parsimonious solution.
 In reality, we do not know where the breakpoint actually occured: it could be anywhere within the k=1 interval.
 My solution was to evenly divide these monomorphic nucleotides between the two breakpoints.
 This might not be your desired behavior...
 But fortunately this would be very easy to change in the code- have at it.

-In reality, FGDpartitioner actually considers every possible breakpoint (centerpoint between SNPs, or "nodes"), so as to maximally resolve intervals.
+In reality, FGTpartitioner actually considers every possible breakpoint (centerpoint between SNPs, or "nodes"), so as to maximally resolve intervals.
 For example, with the following case:
 ```
         _______________________________________________________
 	                        _________________________________________